University of Texas at Austin wordmarkCollege of Liberal Arts wordmark

 Array of chipped stone tools.
 The dart

-Array of chipped stone tools (click for full image).
+Examples of chipped-stone tools.
 The dart and arrow points found in the cave are of types that can be correlated to archeologically identified culture periods spanning thousands of years.
 TARL collections.
+Enlarge for additional specimens.
+Enlarge image

 A remnant of a once-elaborate cape or robe, this section of cording at one time was entwined with feathers or bits of fur.
 The complete specimen—yards of twine holding long turkey feathers or perhaps lengths of rabbit pelt—would have been a warm outer garment or perhaps was fit for a shaman's ceremonial attire.